-According to Kelly, the small church-house at Exbourne, now reduced to one wall, was built in 1506-7.
-It was of rather crude granite construction and retained the remains of a granite-framed window and a large rectangular fireplace which occupied almost the whole width of the building, a frequent characteristic of these houses.
-On the left was an oven with a granite-domed roof.
-The house actually stood in the north-west corner of the churchyard.
-Note again when this example was built.
+According to Kelly, the small church-house at Exbourne, ow reduced to one wall, was built in 1506-7.
+It was of ther crude granite construction and retained the remains of granite-framed window and a large rectangular fireplace hich occupied almost the whole width of the building, a equent characteristic of these houses.
+On the left was an fer with a granite-domed roof.
+The house actually stood the north-west corner of the churchyard.
+Note again the north-west corner of the churchyard.
+Note again